 8.1.
 The Grantee shall be required to pay to the Company, and the Company shall have the right to deduct from any compensation paid to the Grantee pursuant to the Plan, the amount of any required withholding taxes in respect of the Restricted Stock Units and to take all such other action as the Committee deems necessary to satisfy all obligations for the payment of such withholding taxes.
 The Committee shall permit the Grantee to satisfy any federal, state or local tax withholding obligation by any of the following means, or by a combination of such means: (a) tendering a cash payment; (b) authorizing the Company to withhold shares of Common Stock from the shares of Common Stock otherwise issuable or deliverable to the Grantee as a result of the settlement of the Restricted Stock Units; provided, however, that no shares of Common Stock shall be withheld with a Fair Market Value exceeding the minimum amount of tax required to be withheld by law; or (c) delivering to the Company previously owned and unencumbered shares of Common Stock.
-In furtherance and not in limitation of the foregoing, if the Company's shares of Common Stock are publicly-traded, in the event a taxable event with respect to this Agreement occurs during a "blackout" period (whether scheduled or unscheduled) during which Participants in the Plan, including the Grantee, are prohibited by Company policy from selling shares of Common Stock, the Grantee's statutorily required withholding obligation will be satisfied by the Company automatically withholding from the shares of Common Stock otherwise deliverable to the Grantee a number of shares of Common Stock having an aggregate Fair Market Value equal to the Grantee's statutorily required withholding obligation (with any fraction of a share of Common Stock required to satisfy such obligation being disregarded and the amount due paid instead in cash by the Participant); provided, however, the Grantee may elect, by written notice to the Committee during an open trading window, to satisfy the Grantee's applicable federal, state or local tax withholding obligation, in which case the Grantee shall be required, prior to any applicable taxable event, to remit to the Company an amount in cash sufficient to satisfy the Grantee's applicable federal, state or local tax withholding obligation is nonnection with such taxable event.
+In furtherance and not in limitation of the foregoing, if the Company's shares of Common Stock are publicly-traded, in the event a taxable event with respect to this Agreement occurs during a "blackout" period (whether scheduled or unscheduled) during which Participants in the Plan, including the Grantee, are prohibited by Company policy from selling shares of Common Stock otherwise deliverable to the Grantee a number of shares of Common Stock having an aggregate Fair Market Value equal to the Grantee's statutorily required withholding obligation (with any fraction of a share of Common Stock required to satisfy such obligation being disregarded and the amount due paid instead in cash by the Participant); provided, however, the Grantee may elect, by written notice to the Committee during an open trading window, to satisfy the Grantee's applicable federal, state or local tax withholding obligation, in which case the Grantee shall be required, prior to any applicable taxable event, to remit to the Company an amount in cash sufficient to satisfy the Grantee's applicable federal, state or local tax withholding obligations in connection with such taxable event.